Oluayo2010/DSA-AMAZON/README.md

 - Removed duplicate and handled missing data
 - Converted prices, discounts, and review counts into numeric format
-- Created calculated fields such as:
+- Created calculated columns such as:
   - `Total Potential Revenue`
   - `Top 5 in Rating and Review`
   - `Price Range Bucket`